ap0llo/changelog/docs/getting-started.md

 By default all tag names that are semantic versions and tag names that are semantic versions prefixed with `v` are recognized (e.g. `1.2.3-alpha` or `v1.2`).
 Parsing of tags can be customized using the [Tag Patterns Setting](./configuration/settings/tag-patterns.md).

-To generate a changelog from a git repository, run Changelog and specify the path to the git repository.
+To generate a change log from a git repository, run ChangeLog and specify the path to the git repository.
-By default, the change log is saved to `changelog.md` in the repository.

 ```sh
 changelog --repository <LOCALPATH>
 ```

+ℹ The repository path can be omitted when `changelog` is run from a directory within the git repository.

+By default, the change log is saved to `changelog.md` in the repository.
-You can override the output path using the `--outputPath` parameters.
+You can override the output path using the `--outputPath` parameter or in the configuration file (see [Configuration](./configuration.md)).

 For all full list of commandline parameters, see [Commandline reference](./commandline-reference/index.md)